aridgwayds/COURSERA-03-Project/README.md

 After extracting the downloaded zip file, note the path to the "UCI HAR Dataset" folder.
 Supply the full path to the folder as the parameter to the run_analysis.R function.
 For example, if the extracted files were here: C:/RData/UCI HAR Dataset, do the following in the R-console:

 1. source(full path to run_analysis.R file)
-2. dft<-Merge("C:/Rdata/UCI HAR Dataset")
+2. dft<-run_analysis.R("C:/Rdata/UCI HAR Dataset")
 3. View(dft)
 4. Write the new dataset: write.table(dft,"HCI Summary.txt",sep=" ",row.name=FALSE)

  # Export Example

- See the file HCI Summary.txt which is a result of running the Merge.R script and exporting the result to disc as: HCI Summary.txt
+ See the file HCI Summary.txt which is a result of running the run_analysis.R script and exporting the result to disc as: HCI Summary.txt